Open Source, Free Software and Other Beasts (version 3)

 [5] In a query given by an Israeli Member of the parliament in the past, to an Israeli Defence Force (IDF) representative about whether all the software used by the Israeli military is open-source, the latter interpreted open-source software as software that the IDF has access to its source.
 This is an even more radical deviation from the correct meaning.

 This analogy is not new but very deceptive.
 First of all, there’s nothing anti-Capitalistic about sharing something voluntarily.
 While in a Capitalistic country, goods are generally sold and have to be paid for, people can voluntarily dedicate their time and money for any cause they wish, possibly altruistic.
-Communism in fact forces the sharing of all good, including physical ones that take time and money to manufacture each unit of.
+Communism in fact forces the sharing of all goods, including physical ones that take time and money to manufacture each unit of.

 Secondly, because manufacturing and distributing a unit of software costs practically nothing, it is not necessary that it will be sold.
 While the development cost can be very large, a developer of the software will not be encumbered by it being used by a million people instead of a thousand.